A woman sits in an audience as she uses a mobile phone.

 Your credit utilization ratio is the percentage of your available credit that you're using.
 For example, if you have a $2,000 credit limit and you spend $1,000 before your account cycles, that’s a credit utilization ratio of 50%.

 Generally, it’s recommended that you keep your utilization ratio low.
 This indicates that you aren’t overspending and are doing a good job of managing your budget.
-If your credit utilization is currently high, paying it down may help improve your score.
+If your credit utilization is high, paying it down may help improve your score.

 Build your credit history